 - HGN test (eye test)

 Each of these has reliability issues.
 For instance, even if performed perfectly, the officer guesses wrong 48% of the time on the HGN.
 On the walk and turn and one-leg stand, the officer guesses wrong approximately 30% of the time.
 We say "guess" because that is what it is.
 Officers are not medical professionals.
 These tests guess what someone's blood alcohol level is-and no one should be prosecuted because of these sobriety tests.

 This is a tough question.
 If you elect not to take the test, the police may try to arrest you right away-or threaten to arrest you.
-However, if you take the test and fail, you have just given the police (and a jury) the evidence necessary to convict you of a DUI.
+However, if you take the test and fail, you have just given the police (and a jury) the evidence necessary to convict you with a DUI.
 Fortunately, as DUI attorneys, we have had success challenging the field sobriety tests and how they are administered.
 However, it would be better for our clients if they did not have to challenge that evidence.
 We cannot advise you to do something that would lead to your arrest.